Magnetism

 Paper clips, staples, forks, screwdrivers, hammers, nails, scissors, refrigerators, cars, pans, speakers, microphones, batteries, phones.

-Experiment: Put two magnets near each other.
+Experiment: Put two ferromagnets near each other.
 What do you observe?

 observations